Professor works with residents to test for pollution

 TUCSON, Ariz.
 (AP) — Many families in Arizona mining communities have concerns about what pollutants might be in their immediate environment and in harvested rainwater for gardens.

-The Arizona Daily Star reports a University of Arizona program is underway to help communities such as the mining and industrial towns of Hayden-Winkelman, Globe-Miami and Dewey-Humboldt and also on Tucson's south side, reaching about 160 households.
+A University of Arizona program is underway to help communities such as the mining and industrial towns of Hayden-Winkelman, Globe-Miami and Dewey-Humboldt and also on Tucson's south side, reaching about 160 households, the Arizona Daily Star reported .

 Assistant professor Monica Ramirez-Andreotta, with a $2.3 million grant from the National Science Foundation, created Project Harvest, a five-year citizen science program in partnership with the nonprofit Sonora Environmental Research Institute Inc. She and her University of Arizona team train community leaders, called promotoras, to guide citizen scientists in urban and rural towns in testing for neighboring sources of industrial waste pollutants in rainwater runoff from roofs, soil and plants.